seqscope/NovaScope/docs/basic_usage/execute.md

 ## Preliminary Steps

 !!! tip "A Dry Run"
-    Before running the full pipeline, performing a sanity check by executing a dry run is highly recommended.
-A dry run verifies that your `config_job.yaml` is properly configured and outlines the necessary jobs to be executed.
+    Before running NovaScope, performing a sanity check by executing a dry run is highly recommended.
+A dry run verifies that your `config_job.yaml` is properly configured, your working directory is not locked, and outlines the necessary jobs to be executed.

 !!! tip "A Rule Graph / A Directed Acyclic Graph (DAG)"
-    Additionally, you can create [a rule graph](../home/workflow_structure.md) that visually represents the structure of the workflow or a [Directed Acyclic Graph (DAG)](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-4-indexing-read-alignments-and-visualizing-the-dag-of-jobs) to view all jobs and their actual dependency structure.
+    Additionally, you can create [a rule graph](../home/workflow_structure.md) that visually represents the structure of the workflow or a [Directed Acyclic Graph (DAG)](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-4-indexing-read-alignments-and-visualizing-the-dag-of-jobs) to view all jobs and their actual dependencies.

 Below provides commands for a dry-run and visualization.
 ```bash